Let’s kick things off with a key question: are you communicating internally with your PMM team? 🙋♂️

 “Don’t be afraid to get help from other parts of your organization.
 Being able to get help from a sales engineer or a developer while you’re reading technical documentation can save a ton of time and help you better understand different personas.”

-Mindy Regnell, Marketing Competitive Intelligence Manager at BigCommerce
+Mindy Regnell, Senior Marketing Intelligence Manager at Postscript

 “Job postings can detail info about their tech stack.
 For example, if they say ‘looking for an IT manager with experience in Oracle, Kronos’, then you know the company uses these tools.”

-Laura Massingham, Senior Director of Global Product Marketing at HotSchedules
+Laura Massingham, Director of Product Marketing at Tackle.io

 “Spend time getting to know the competitor from all angles: explore their website and gated assets as if you were a prospect, but also understand from their existing customers if the true product experience matches the initial marketing.”

-Megan Magee, Product Marketing Manager, IoT at ServiceNow
+Megan Magee, Senior Product Marketing Manager at ServiceNow

 “Start with your value proposition not mentioned by you, but by your customer.
 From there understand why you don’t live up to that value prop and where you can improve.
 Know your segment, know your buyer and persona.”

-Hien Phan, Director of Product Marketing at Formation
+Hien Phan, Director of Enterprise Product Marketing at Amplitude

 “Social media is a goldmine of information.”

-Avi Goldstein, Manager of Vendor Relations and Product Marketing at Hertz Furniture
+Avi Goldstein, Former Manager of Vendor Relations and Product Marketing at Hertz Furniture

 “Job postings reveal a lot about your competitor's product/growth strategy.
 They will often disclose which areas they're trying to invest in from a technology perspective or which segments they're trying to grow the business in the most.”